 The pandemic has forced enterprises to look beyond “basic pay.”
 While this means more talent costs in the short term, it will translate to decreased attrition rates in the long term.

-The pandemic’s toll on employees’ mental wellbeing, has pushed as many as third of them to develop mental health problems such as anxiety and depression.
+The pandemic’s toll on employees’ mental wellbeing, has pushed as many as a third of them to develop mental health problems such as anxiety and depression.
 Employee assistance programs that provide mental health services like counseling and therapy are the need of the hour.

 Another strategy is for employers to offer co-pay waivers for telehealth consultations thereby allowing employees unrestricted access to treatments and other health services.

-In addition to Virtual health offerings, including online fitness classes, mindfulness exercises, and webinars that educate workers on healthy living are just a few sops being offered to new employees today
+In addition to Virtual health offerings, including online fitness classes, mindfulness exercises, and webinars that educate workers on healthy living are just a few sops being offered to new employees today.

 This benefits-oriented compensation packages are now all the rage given that the modern workplace is dominated by millennials who are more concerned about their physical and mental well-being than previous generations.
 Encouraging regular via frequent virtual breaks between meetings is another initiative taken by companies to improve mental wellbeing and productivity in the workplace.
 This culture-shift has become a necessity thanks to the “new-normal” that we are living in.